IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MustRun               Must-run unit                                                                                                        Yes/No
 MaximumPower          Maximum power output (generation/discharge for ESS units)                                                            MW
 MinimumPower          Minimum power output (i.e., minimum stable load in the case of a thermal power plant)                                MW
-MaximumReactivePower  Maximum reactive power output (discharge for ESS units) (not used in the this version)                               MW
+MaximumReactivePower  Maximum reactive power output (discharge for ESS units) (not used in this version)                                   MW
-MinimumReactivePower  Minimum reactive power output (not used in the this version)                                                         MW
+MinimumReactivePower  Minimum reactive power output (not used in this version)                                                             MW
 MaximumCharge         Maximum consumption/charge when the ESS unit is storing energy                                                       MW
 MinimumCharge         Minimum consumption/charge when the ESS unit is storing energy                                                       MW
 InitialStorage        Initial energy stored at the first instant of the time scope                                                         GWh